rs-karasal/rs-karasal/README.md

 - 👋 Hi, I’m Eres.
+Live in Almaty (Kazakhstan).
-- 👀 I’m interested in Python, Edudcation Technologies.
+- 👀 I’m interested in Backend Development in Python (Django), Education Technologies.
-- 🌱 I’m currently learning Python BackendDevelopment in MathsHub School.
+- 🌱 Ready for first job as a Python Developer.
 - 📫 Email me: ereskarasal94@gmail.com
 <!---
 rs-karasal/rs-karasal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.